 Here are a few substitutions you can feel free to make without dramatically changing the resulting Pozole Blanco.

-- Thyme - if you don’t want to use thyme, replace it with more oregano.
+- Seasonings - Use regular oregano instead if you can’t find Mexican oregano.
+If thyme isn't your jam, replace it with more oregano.
 Or toss in a bay leaf instead.

 If you gotta have that spice, I’ve got your spicy Pozole variation covered!